kevkim-codes/anthos-hydrated-config/docs/platform/pipeline.md

 ## Deploy
 In a typical CI/CD process once the image has been built and pushed, and the resource yamls have been hydrated, a deployment is triggered to roll the new assets out to an environment.

+In this tutorial we've highlighted how Anthos Config Manager can be used to deploy more than just RBAC controls.
+In practice, organizations will use agents in the clusters or tools like CloudBuild and gke_deploy to deploy.
+For simplicity of this walk through we'll continue through with ACM.

-Currently all our environments are deploying assets from the same hydrated-config master branch.
-To deploy our assets only to the stage environment, we could use ClusterSelectors within ACM, however for better separation of concerns between prod and lower lifecycles you'll want a separate branch or even separate repository all together.
+Currently all our environments are deploying assets using same hydrated-config master branch.
+To deploy our assets only to the stage environment, we could use ClusterSelectors within ACM, however for better separation of concerns between prod and lower life cycles you'll want a separate branch or even separate repository all together.
 ClustersSelectors would be a good option for targeting one production cluster over another.

 To update stage to utilize the stage brach of the hydrated-config repo instead of master, you'll need to update the configuration.
-This can be done through thee console or the commandline as shown below.
+This can be done through thee console or the command line as shown below.

 Run the following commands to update the syncBranch to stage, and apply the resources.